Pantarheon/cbecho/README.md

 version, so adding them to the environment variable has no effect).

 You cannot specify a file name in the environment variable, only the options.
-So, the `o` option will only affirm `stdout` as the output and is, therefore, redundant, though you can use it if you want.
+So, the `o` and `O` options will only affirm `stdout` as the output and are, therefore, redundant, though you can use them if you want.

 There is no need to prepend the options in the environment variable with a dash.
 For example, this will result in bypassing Unicode, stripping two